Graduate Academic Policies and Procedures

 A graduate student must meet the department curriculum requirements published in the University Bulletin in the semester the student was admitted and enrolled.
 Programs that have enacted curriculum changes after publication of the Bulletin must notify students in writing of any changes in degree requirements at the time of enrollment.
 Continuing students in active status may be required to meet the new expectations if progress toward degree is not impacted.
-Updates in requirements may be published in the online Bulletin, the department student handbook, in program advising materials.
-Continuing students must be notified by the department chair or graduate coordinator in writing with return receipt required indicating the student’s knowledge of the changes.
+Updates in requirements may be published in the online Bulletin, the department student handbook, in program advising materials or by written notice from the chair or graduate coordinator.
 Students readmitted to a graduate program after an absence of two consecutive regular semesters must meet the requirements of the program in place during their readmission Bulletin year.

 Doctoral Degree Requirements

 Students accepted into one of the three doctoral degrees at SF State offered jointly with the University of California and students in the Ed.D in Educational Leadership should work very closely with their advisers to ensure that all policies and procedures are being followed.
 Procedures for continuing student performance in doctoral programs are different from those required for students in master’s programs.
 See department/program information in this Bulletin or contact the department office or website directly for specific requirements and program information for all doctoral degrees.

 To award the master’s degree, SF State requires that all graduate students seeking a master’s degree must: